0install/docs/docs/tools/0compile/chroot-build.md

 The build system (`chroot`) comes with development tools such as gcc and make, and the `0launch` command.

+!!! warning
-**Note:** This page is very out-of-date.
+    This page is very out-of-date.
 Consider using Docker to sandbox builds instead.

 **Contents:**